Uranium Pentoxide SDS

 NIOSH-Target Organs

-Uranium Pentoxide (soluble and insoluble compounds); potential for hepatocellular cancers as a result of its alpha-emitting properties and radioactive decay products (e.g., radon, etc.), skin, bone marrow, lymphatic system, kidney, lung cancer.
+Uranium Pentoxide (soluble and insoluble compounds); the potential for hepatocellular cancers as a result of its alpha-emitting properties and radioactive decay products (e.g., radon, etc.), skin, bone marrow, lymphatic system, kidney, and lung cancer.

 11. ECOLOGICAL INFORMATION